It takes 10,000 hours of practice to become an expert.

 Share Your Knowledge

 Think about it, when do you consider someone as an expert only after you consume their content online.
-The content like blog or article or video or podcast or social post establishes their authority in the industry, which made you believe them as an expert.
+The content like blogs or articles or videos or podcasts, or social posts establishes their authority in the industry, making you believe them as an expert.